- Chart

 Investment Approach and Strategy

-Composition The ETF holds primarily investment-grade U.S. dollar-denominated corporate bonds with maturities between 1 and 5 years.
+Composition The ETF holds a diversified portfolio of U.S. dollar-denominated, investment-grade corporate bonds with remaining maturities between 1 and 5 years.
+The majority of its holdings are fixed-rate bonds.

 Market Position